DashlinS/BBC-Website/README.md

 ### CSS

-The CSS was definitely frustrating at times, but very rewarding once I figured out the solutions!
+The CSS was very rewarding once I figured out the flow!
-There was some to be learned here.
-Including `floats` and `positioning` for example.
+There was some lessons to be learned here.
+Including with `floats` and `positioning` for example.
 The CSS definitely needed to be sectioned up and focused on.
-Floats were not as bad as I thought they would have been, but `Flexbox` or `Grid` would've been my preferred.
+Floats were not difficult, but `Flexbox` or `Grid` would've been my preferred.

 ## Styling Effects